Cube house: Rotterdam

 The walls and windows are angled at 54.7 degrees.
-The total area of the apartment is around 100 m2, but around a quarter of the space is unusable because of the walls that are under the angled ceilings.
+The total area of the apartment is around 100 m2.

 In 2006, a museum of chess pieces was opened under the houses.

-In 2009, the larger cubes were converted by Personal Architecture into a hostel run by Dutch hostel chain Stayokay.
+In 2009, the greater cubes were converted by Personal Architecture into a hostel run by Dutch hostel chain Stayokay.

 In 2019, the Art cube opened at Overblaak 30.
 The Art cube is a place where art and architecture come together.
 With the original living layout intact, this cube house forms the backdrop for the work of various local artists.